Adolf Ritter von Tutschek: Higher command and downfall

 Returning to active service in February 1918, Hauptmann von Tutschek was given command of the new Jagdgeschwader II, consisting of four Jagdstaffeln--Jagdstaffel 13, Jagdstaffel 15, and Jagdstaffel 19, as well as Jagdstaffel 12.
 He was pitched into the challenge of gearing up and staffing a new organization; he expressed his dissatisfaction with progress in his diary.
 The new unit was short of aircraft, parts, and fuel and faced a numerically superior Royal Flying Corps.

 One of his prerequisites was a new airplane to fly.
 He was delighted with his brand-new Fokker Dr.I triplane.
 He first test flew it on 17 February 1918, and raved about it in his diary "..a tremendous machine climbs terrifically."
 He flew it to the last four victories of his career, on 26 February, and 1st (a balloon) 6th and 10 March.

 On the last day of February, he narrowly survived a mid-air collision with Lt.
 Paul Blumenbach flying another triplane.
 Both pilots managed to coax their damaged machines to safe landings.

-On 15 March 1918, South African future 10-victory ace Lieutenant Harold Redler of the Royal Flying Corps's No. 24 Squadron shot down von Tutschek.
+On 15 March 1918, South African future 10-victory ace Lieutenant Harold Redler of the Royal Flying Corps' No. 24 Squadron shot down von Tutschek.
 The German spun down in his green triplane (SNo.404/17) out of control.
 There are two versions of what followed.

 One version of his death states when found he still had his wiping cloth tucked through his buttonhole and under his safety harness; as it was his habit to wipe his goggles clean going into battle, it was deduced he had been caught unaware.

 A second version, less likely, claimed that one of Redler's bullets creased Tutschek's head and that the wound caused him to land.
 He supposedly waved to his wingmen as they circled, but was later found dead next to his plane.

 His tally of 27 victories (24 with Jagdstaffel 12 or Jagdgeschwader II) would amount to a quarter of the 104 victories for his parent Jagdstaffel 12.